Analyzing Human-Human Interactions: A Survey: Datasets

 \subsection{ShakeFive2}

 A collection of human interaction clips with complementary skeletal data was introduced by \cite{van2016spatio}.
-The videos are captured in lab conditions, with fixed viewpoint and static background.
+The videos are captured with fixed viewpoint and static background.
 The challenge of the dataset is in the similarity of the interaction classes (\textit{fist bump}, \textit{handshake}, \textit{pass object}, \textit{high-five} and \textit{hug}).